Anen0/general_notes/UBUNTU Checklist in VM.md

 		sudo apt-get install virtualbox-guest-utils
 		sudo adduser $(whoami) vboxsf

-	-restart guest for it to take effect
+	- restart guest for it to take effect

+	if errors in running guess additions, could be errors in the Dynamic Kernel Module Supportt (DKMS)

+		sudo apt install --reinstall linux-headers-$(uname -r) virtualbox-dkms build-essential